For Researchers

 NOTE: The fee schedule does not apply to R2S fees for NIH-funded projects where Mount Sinai is serving as the IRB of record for external sites.
 Requests for the Mount Sinai IRB to serve as the sIRB must be included in the budget of the grant.
 Please refer to the instructions under “Grant Submissions” on the PPHS R2S page.

-Existing studies with executed contracts prior to February 1, 2019 are not affected by the new fee schedule.
+IRB projects with contracts signed by an authorized Mount Sinai representative prior to October 1, 2025, will use the 2019 fee policy.
+IRB projects with contracts signed by authorized Mount Sinai representatives after October 1, 2025, will be subject to the 2025 policy.
 For the fee schedule prior to February 1, 2019 contact the PPHS office at IRB@mssm.edu.

 Statements to be provided to Sponsors regarding PPHS/IRB practices: